 Working closely with the Export Assistance Centers, the District Export Councils (DECs) are groups of local business leaders, appointed by the U.S. Secretary of Commerce, whose knowledge of and expertise in international business provide a source of professional advice for their region's local firms.

 One of those DECs, the Minnesota DEC (of which I happen to be a member), has published the ExportAssistance.com website, which includes a wealth of information about exporting.
 At this website you'll find samples of a variety of export documents, advice for completing these forms, and links to a variety of other resources important to exporters.

 There are a variety of available books and manuals that explain export documentation requirements, but one resource all exporters should have on hand is A Basic Guide To Exporting written by the staff at the International Trade Administration.

 This reference book is a resource you can access online, but I’d recommend also keeping a hard copy nearby—being able to thumb through the pages is a convenient way to find and annotate topics that are important to you.
 You can read sections of A Basic Guide online, and you can purchase the hard copy here.

 We created Shipping Solutions export document software because we heard so many exporters in small- and medium-sized businesses expressing a need to spend less time doing their export paperwork.

-These eight resources can help you get a strong start on completing your export paperwork, but there is so much more available to you.
-Get started with 8 Blogs All Exporters Should Be Reading, and then take a look through the International Trade Blog, which provides detailed coverage of all pertinent issues for exporters, including tips and tricks for completing export documents.
+These seven resources can help you get a strong start on completing your export paperwork, but there is so much more available to you.
+Take a look through the more than 700 articles related to exporting on the International Trade Blog, which provides detailed coverage of all pertinent issues for exporters, including tips and tricks for completing export documents.